argos-ci/jest-puppeteer/packages/jest-environment-puppeteer/README.md

 ### `jest-puppeteer.config.js`

 You can specify a `jest-puppeteer.config.js` at the root of the project or define a custom path using `JEST_PUPPETEER_CONFIG` environment variable.
+It should export a config object or a Promise for a config object.

 - `launch` <[object]> [All Puppeteer launch options](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#puppeteerlaunchoptions) can be specified in config.
 Since it is JavaScript, you can use all stuff you need, including environment.
 - `connect` <[object]> [All Puppeteer connect options](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#puppeteerconnectoptions) can be specified in config.
 This is an alternative to `launch` config, allowing you to connect to an already running instance of Chrome.